TonyXuQAQ/InsMapper/README.md

 ## Update
 - Sep/28/2023: Update the manuscript.
 More experiments are added, including the comparison with [MapTR-V2](https://github.com/hustvl/MapTR/tree/maptrv2).

-- Aug/24/2023: Release more demos and the supplementary document at our [new project page](https://tonyxuqaq.github.io/InsightMapper/).
+- Aug/24/2023: Release more demos and the supplementary document at our [new project page](https://tonyxuqaq.github.io/InsMapper/).
 Code will be released in a later stage.

 - Aug/17/2023: Release paper on arxiv at [paper](https://arxiv.org/abs/2308.08543).

 ## Demo
-We visualize live demos of InsightMapper under various scenarios, with different whether and time.
+We visualize live demos of InsMapper under various scenarios, with different whether and time.
 Some scenes may have complicated road intersection areas.
 Short demos are visualized with 2Hz, while long demos have 4Hz FPS.

-For more demos, please visit our new [project page](https://tonyxuqaq.github.io/InsightMapper/).
+For more demos, please visit our new [project page](https://tonyxuqaq.github.io/InsMapper/).

 <!-- ### Demo 1.
 Short, 2Hz, day time
 ![Alt Text](demos/gif/0.gif)